robotlolita/robotlolita.github.io/_posts/2013-06-06-node-modules-to-rule-them-all.md

 }
 ```

-And derived a concrete implementation for browsers supporting local storage, and one for browsers that do not by talking to a webservice over HTTP (which is slower):
+And derived a concrete implementation for browsers supporting local storage, and one for browsers that do not by talking to a webservice over HTTP (which is slower, and we didn't want to push the cost on every user):

 ```hs
 implement SessionStorage String String {